 6. Three unnamed "sweepers" from Clifton Mill in Clifton, South Carolina.

 Mill "villages" were often constructed at the site of the mills throughout South Carolina.
 After reaching a certain age, children would attend school and then be sent to the mill to work after.
 Many simply dropped out of school when they reached the age of 12.
+Families needed money and it was more practical for children to work than to earn an education.

 7. A young girl tends a warping machine at a mill in South Carolina.

 In a reader comment on this photo on Flickr, someone identifies the girl in this photo as their Grandmother, Sara "Sadie" Agnes Lenore Barton (Howard).
 That's amazing!
+Personal connections like that really bring history to life.

 8. In this 1912 photo taken at Beaumont Mill in Spartanburg, young "spinners" pose outside the mill.

 Note the absence of shoes on two of the young girls and the injury the one girl has sustained to her toe.
 In spite of the situation the girls seem to be almost giggling.
+Many young unmarried women were recruited to work in factories and though the conditions may have been deplorable, living with other women their age allowed these workers to create a community.

 9. A young work crew is rounded up for a photo at Saxon Mill in Spartanburg, May 1912.

 This group of young men looks less than enthusiastic to be in the spotlight.
 Since the photographer was working in an investigative capacity documenting possible child labor law violations, it's possible there had been hushed warnings about speaking with him.
+Working conditions were bad, but most couldn't afford to lose the income.

 10. Very few historic photos of adults in the mill exist.